-We have a growing programme of eLearning modules designed to support our staff, the research community, Research Ethics Committees (RECs) and Confidentiality Advisory Group (CAG) members.
+We have a growing programme of eLearning modules designed to support the research community, our volunteer members and HRA staff.

 - Medical devices

 - Use of the HRA Schedule of Events

 - Research involving participants lacking mental capacity